jwynia/Linguitect/context-network/meta/README.md

 ## Usage Guidelines for LLM Agents

 1. Start with network-guide.md to understand how to use the context network
+2. Consult consistency-improvement-plan.md to understand current system improvement efforts
+3. Use version-concordance.md and feature-coverage-matrix.md when working with language adapters
-2. Follow update-protocols.md when making changes to the network
+4. Follow update-protocols.md and versioning-strategy.md when making changes to the network
-3. Consult evolution-log.md to understand the historical context
+5. Consult evolution-log.md to understand the historical context
-4. Use agent-workflows/ documents for guidance on specific tasks
+6. Use agent-workflows/ documents for guidance on specific tasks
-5. Contribute to the meta documentation as the network evolves
+7. Contribute to the meta documentation as the network evolves